shaik9133/Weather-app/README.md

 # Weather-app
-To add a description to your GitHub repository, follow these steps:

 1. **Navigate to Your Repository:**
    Open your web browser and go to the GitHub page of your repository.